Vinko Jelovac: Yugoslav senior national team

 Jelovac was also a member of the senior men's Yugoslav national team.
 With Yugoslavia, Jelovac competed at the FIBA Summer Olympics, the FIBA World Cup, the FIBA EuroBasket, and the Mediterranean Games.

 He won the silver medal with Yugoslavia at the 1969 FIBA EuroBasket.
 A year later, Jelovac won the gold medal with Yugoslavia at the 1970 FIBA World Cup, which was Yugoslavia's first ever World Basketball Championship title.
 The next year, he won the silver medal at the 1971 FIBA EuroBasket, and a gold medal at the 1971 Mediterranean Games.
 The year after that, he was a member of Yugoslavia's team at the 1972 Munich FIBA Summer Olympics, where they finished in fifth place.

-After that, Jelovac won a gold medal at the 1973 FIBA EuroBasket, which was Yugoslavia's first ever European Basketball Championship title.
+Jelovac won a gold medal at the 1973 FIBA EuroBasket, which was Yugoslavia's first ever European Basketball Championship title.
 He followed that up with a silver medal at the 1974 FIBA World Cup, and then added another gold medal at the 1975 FIBA EuroBasket.
 Jelovac also competed with Yugoslavia at the 1976 Montreal FIBA Summer Olympics, where he won a silver medal.
 He won yet another gold medal at the 1977 FIBA EuroBasket.

 Coaching career

 After he retired from playing club basketball, Jelovac became a basketball coach.
-He was the head coach of Pula Gradine in 1993 to 1994.
-He was the head coach of Osijek, from 1994 to 1996.
+He was the head coach of Pula Gradine in 1993 to 1994 and of Osijek, from 1994 to 1996.

-Jelovac was the head coach of Maccabi Tel Aviv, from 1997 to 1998, and with the Israeli club, he won the Israeli State Cup title, and the Israeli Super League championship, in 1998.
+Jelovac was the head coach of Maccabi Tel Aviv, from 1997 to 1998, winning with them the Israeli State Cup title, and the Israeli Super League championship, in 1998.

-After that, he was the head coach of Cibona Zagreb, from 1999 to 2000, and then the head coach of Split, from 2001 to 2002.
+He was the head coach of Cibona Zagreb, from 1999 to 2000, and of Split, from 2001 to 2002.